aclai-lab/ModalAssociationRules.jl/test/experiments/README.md

 ## NATOPS

 ### I have command
-- The operator tends to rotate his right palm in front of him, when his arms are approaching the the highest point of the arc of movement.
+- The operator tends to rotate his right palm in front of him, when his arms are approaching the highest point of the arc of movement.

     `(min[X[Hand tip r]] ≤ 1) ∧ (min[Z[Hand tip r]] ≥ 0) => (min[Y[Hand tip r]] ≥ -0.5)`